The Government of Canada Advises Against All Non-Essential Travel Outside of Canada

 Anyone who has returned to Canada since March 17th and anyone still trying to get back to Canada must also self isolate for 14 days from the day of their arrival back into Canada.

 Note: There is no one-size-fits-all answer for self-isolation.
 The basic principles remain the same but everyone’s situation will be different and will depend on the reason for self-isolation.
-For more information visit the Government of Canada’s Travel Advice webpage or our Self-Isolation Explained page.
+For more information visit the Government of Canada’s Travel Advice webpage or CK Public Health’s Guide to Self-Isolate at Home.

 Measures for Travel Within Canada